uzer15/Oracle/Analytics Cloud (OAC)/Modern Dashboarding - Part 1.md

-Thanks for stopping by to understand what we covered in our first OAC Modern Dashboarding session.
+Thanks for stopping by!
+Continue reading to understand what we covered in our first OAC Modern Dashboarding session.

 This session and overall series was developed to show users interested in understanding how to construct dashboards covering common use-cases and highlighting features to help tell their data stories and provide business value to their consumers.